Bestinvest Logo

 We’ve seen decreases in the CGT-free annual allowance and the annual dividend allowance in recent years, making it even more important for investors to carefully consider all their available tax options.

-Don’t forget about the Bed and Pension
+Don’t forget about Bed and Pension

 It’s possible to use the same strategy to invest into a pension, such as a SIPP.
 In addition to tax-free growth and income, pension contributions also attract tax relief at the individual’s marginal income tax rate.